Lawson (ACT)

 Population growth drivers in Lawson are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Lawson's population is estimated at around 2,918 as of November 2025.
-This reflects an increase of 179 people (6.5%) since the 2021 Census, which reported a population of 2,739 people.
-The change is inferred from the resident population of 2,872 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
-This level of population equates to a density ratio of 947 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Lawson's growth of 6.5% since the 2021 census exceeded the SA3 area (2.7%) and the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Lawson (ACT) is around 2,918.
+This reflects a growth of 179 people since the 2021 Census, which reported a population of 2,739.
+The increase is inferred from AreaSearch's estimation of 2,872 residents following examination of ABS' latest ERP data release in June 2024, and an additional 18 validated new addresses since the Census date.
+This results in a population density ratio of 947 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Lawson's growth rate of 6.5% since the 2021 census exceeded the SA3 area's 2.7%, making it a growth leader in the region.
+Natural growth contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Over this period, projections indicate a decline in overall population, with the Lawson (ACT) statistical area's population expected to reduce by 287 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 45 to 54 age group, which is projected to grow by 71 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted.
+Future population trends indicate a decline of 287 persons by 2041 according to current methodology.
+However, specific age cohorts like the 45 to 54 age group are projected to grow, with an increase of 71 people anticipated.

 Frequently Asked Questions - Population